HatchApps/xavier-help/checks.md

 ### Balance Sheet Review
 This check finds ASSET, LIABILITY or EQUITY type transactions with a non-zero tax value, excluding Fixed Assets (account type FIXED) and Reporting Codes of LIA.CUR.ACC (income in advance) or ASS.CUR.REC.PRE (prepayments).

+### Tax Review by Code
+The below checks (_20% VAT Review_, _Zero-Rated Review_ and _No-VAT Review_) have all been combined into one _Tax Review
+by Code_ Check card, which splits out all transactions in the period by the tax code applied.
+You can set a minimum value threshold against this Check.

 ### 20% VAT Review
 This check finds transactions with a tax type of either 20% VAT on Income or 20% VAT on Expenses with a net value above